FI:PA165 Java Enterprise Applications - Course Information

 - Assessment methods

 - For a successful completion of the course, at least 70 points (out of 100) are required.
-The maximum total number of 100 points can be collected as follows: max 60 points for the project including its presentation, and 40 for an exam.
+The maximum total number of 100 points can be collected as follows: max 55 points for the project including its presentation, 35 for the written exam and 10 points for solving exercises during the seminars.

 - Language of instruction